wp-plugins/schema-creator/readme.txt

 The Schema Creator plugin places an icon above the Post/Page rich text editor (next to the Add Media icon).
 Click on the icon to select a supported schema, fill in the form, and then insert it into your page/post.
 The plugin uses shortcode, so you can easily edit the schema after you create it.
 There are additional options on the Schema Creator Settings page.

+= Can I test the output to see how the search engine will view it? =

+Yes, although there is no guarantee that it will indeed show up that way.
+Google offers a [Rich Snippet Testing tool](http://www.google.com/webmasters/tools/richsnippets/ "Google Rich Snippet Test") to review.

 = I have a problem.
 Where do I go? =

 This plugin is also maintained on [GitHub](https://github.com/norcross/schema-creator/ "Schema Creator on GitHub").
 The best place to post questions / issues / bugs / enhancement requests is on the [issues page](https://github.com/norcross/schema-creator/issues "Issues page for Schema Creator on GitHub") there.